bgatelet/Shooter-Game/README.md

 # Shooter Game #

-Simple terminal game to practice coding in ruby.
-Run main.rb to play the game.
+Simple terminal game version of shooter (aka shotgun) to practice coding in ruby.
+Run ./bin/shooter to play the game.
 The player can 'shoot', 'block', or 'reload'.

-To-do: Clean up code; add game intro, scoring, and difficulty levels; add comments to code.
+Version 1.0:
+- Added difficulty levels
+- Added tie breakers

+To-do: Add scoring file and complete rspec.